4GeeksAcademy/python-functions-programming-exercises/exercises/07-lambda-function-two/README.md

 # 📝 Instructions:

 1. Create a lambda function called `rapid` it will take one string parameter
-2. Return the same string but removing the last letter form it
+2. Return the same string with the last letter removed.

 # 💡 Hint